 MDA is leading the fight to free individuals – and the families who love them – from the harm of muscular dystrophy, ALS and related muscle-debilitating diseases that take away physical strength, independence and life.
 We use our collective strength to help kids and adults live longer and grow stronger by finding research breakthroughs across diseases; caring for individuals from day one; and empowering families with services and support in hometowns across America.

-Locally we have four MDA Care Centers at Northwestern Medical, University of Illinois at Chicago (UIC), Shriner’s Hospital for Children and Ann & Robert H Lurie Children’s Hospital.
+Locally we have five MDA Care Centers at Northwestern Medical, University of Illinois at Chicago (UIC), Shriner’s Hospital for Children, Ann & Robert H Lurie Children’s Hospital and Rush University Medical Center.
 Our MDA Care Centers offer families best-in-class, comprehensive care and utilize a multidisciplinary team approach, meaning individuals can see knowledgeable health care specialists from a variety of disciplines, all at one location.
 We also offer a week-long summer camp in Hudson, IL for children ages 6-17 at no cost to their families.
 At MDA Summer Camp kids with neuromuscular disease live beyond their limits in a place where anything is possible.
 It’s a week where they’re free to enjoy adventures like horseback riding, swimming and fishing, develop lifelong friendships, and build self-confidence and independence.

 WHAT IS ALS?